volterraedge/terraform-provider-volterra/docs/resources/volterra_bgp.md

 `disable` - (Optional) Disable the IPv4 Unicast family. (`Bool`).(Deprecated)

 `enable` - (Optional) Enable the IPv4 Unicast family. (`Bool`).

+### Enable Choice Enable

+Enable IPv4 family Route Exchange..

+`aggregation` - (Optional) BGP aggregation prefixes are shared among all peers, aggregation configured under any peer will take effect on all peers.
+Aggregation in BGP occurs only when more specific routes exist in the routing table and applies to outbound advertisements..
+See [Enable Aggregation ](#enable-aggregation) below for details.

+### Enable Choice Enable

+Enable IPv6 family Route Exchange..

+`aggregation` - (Optional) BGP aggregation prefixes are shared among all peers, aggregation configured under any peer will take effect on all peers.
+Aggregation in BGP occurs only when more specific routes exist in the routing table and applies to outbound advertisements..
+See [Enable Aggregation ](#enable-aggregation) below for details.

 ### Enable Choice Routing Policies